FAQ – financial

 - The (mandatory) contribution for Eindhoven Engine is 25% of the requested contribution of a maximum of 500 k€, so the maximum contribution is 125 k€.

-- The fee for Eindhoven Engine is the contribution for Eindhoven Academy, the co-location, etc.
+- The fee for Eindhoven Engine is the contribution for co-location, access to Eindhoven Engine Academy activities, unique way of working etc.

 Does the budget for Eindhoven Engine projects have to be spent in full in order to receive the full grant from Eindhoven Engine?